Home arrow LABANORAS BIRD LIST arrow Labanoras Bird List.

 Hen Harrier.

-Occasional records, generally one or two seen every year, mostly in early spring (dates 17 March-4 April) or late autumn (dates 21 September-28 October).
-Highest annual totals were three birds in 2022 and five in 2023 (three in March, four in September, one in October).
+Occasional records, generally one or two seen every year, mostly in early spring (dates 17 March-4 April) or late autumn (dates 21 September-2 November).
+Highest annual totals were three birds in 2022 and five in 2023 (three in March, four in September, one in October) and four in 2024 (including a late bird on 2 November).
 Birds on 24 August 2015, 29 August 2021 and, to a lesser degree 21 September 2022 and 18 & 28 September 2023 were unseasonally early.

 Montagu's Harrier.